-In this new paper Jill Iliffe argues that any serious attempt to improve Australia’s health policy must address the capacity, efficiency and flexibility of our health workforce.
+In this new paper A new Approach to Australia’s health workforce, Jill Iliffe argues that any serious attempt to improve Australia’s health policy must address the capacity, efficiency and flexibility of our health workforce.

 The health workforce comprises around 5% of the total workforce in Australia, and absorbs around two thirds of Australia’s total health spending.
 Health spending itself is about 9.7% of GDP.

 Australia employs similar ratios of health professionals to the OECD average; however the rate of employment growth in the health system, concentrated among allied health and complementary health professionals, is now twice our rate of population growth.